sourcegraph/handbook/content/departments/engineering/teams/iam/index.md

     - Other requests from outside?
   - **Step 2: plan**:
     - What do we want to work on?
-      - Go through each person, define what they'll work on, what they commit do
+      - Go through each person, define what they'll work on, what they commit to do
       - Check if it matches their availability
 - What will we demo at the end of the iteration?